Standard instructions for installing EMAN2/3 on Linux, macOS and WSL2 (Windows)

 /home/steve/miniconda3/envs/eman2/lib/libstdc++.so.6: version `GLIBCXX_3.4.29' not found

 Simply removing the offending libstdc++.so file will normally resolve this issue. - Compilers on CentOS 6 and 7, do not support gcc's dual ABI feature which is needed to compile EMAN2's modern C++ code.
 On our build machine, devtools-7 and devtools-11 have been tested and confirmed to fail to compile EMAN2 code.
+The only solution to this is to install a compatible C++ compiler.
+This issue effects many packages in addition to EMAN2, so googling "g++ dual abi centos" will likely yield useful results.

 Reporting Problems